 There's a saying among the chiropractic community, that says that, "You're only as young as the flexibility of your spine", so it's important to preserve this vital structure if you want to be healthy and mobile in your golden years.

 Here are nine tips that will support a strong musculoskeletal system, so that you can feel stronger, more confident, supple and pain-free and even help to avoid muscle, joint and back pain for good...

 1. Support your recovery

-When you experience the most intense pain, give yourself a day or two of complete rest; this means no heavy exercising or standing for long hours on your feet.
+When you experience intense back or muscle pain, give yourself a day or two of complete rest; this means no heavy exercising or standing for long hours on your feet.